 An upholstered seat, couch or footrest often including storage space within.

 Pillows offer crucial support for the head while sleeping.
 Available in various shapes and sizes, manufactured with different materials.
-Find out more on how pillows help you sleep.
-Pillows helping you rest better.
+Find out which pillow is right for you.

 The top, pocketed section of the mattress adding extra support and comfort.